 Lepcio said his first game was the most memorable of his 10-year major-league career.
 If the excitement of his first major-league game wasn’t enough, President Harry Truman threw out the first ball.
 As Truman tossed the ball there was a scramble, the ball fell to the ground, and Lepcio picked it up.
 He returned it to the president and chatted with him while pictures were taken.
 In the game Lepcio batted eighth behind pitcher Mel Parnell (Parnell was at times a decent hitter, but his career batting average was only .198).
 Lepcio struck out in his first appearance.
 Leading off the seventh, he laced a single off Washington starter Bob Porterfield.
 Boudreau called for a hit-and-run but the Senators executed a pitchout.
 Red Sox catcher Gus Niarhos, batting behind Lepcio, was unable to make contact but Ted was able to slide in safely at second to record his first major-league stolen base.
 The next day the Boston Post praised the three rookies who had started on Opening Day: “Youngsters Star as Sox Win 3-0: [Faye] Throneberry, Lepcio, and [Jimmy] Piersall give strong support to Parnell as he shuts out Senators.”

 Lepcio was a stable member of a starting lineup that changed often in the first two months.
-Most dramatically, in late June Jimmy Piersall, who was playing mostly shortstop, began to show symptoms of the mental illness that would take him out of the lineup for the rest of the year.
+Most dramatically, in May and June Jimmy Piersall, who was playing mostly shortstop, exhibited the symptoms of the mental illness that would take him out of the lineup for the rest of the year.
 Piersall’s situation was particularly important to Lepcio because he and Jimmy were roommates as well as the early-season keystone combination.
 Ted was one of only a few Red Sox players and staff who recognized the seriousness of Piersall’s illness, and on more than one occasion Lepcio had to defend his roommate from other teammates who were threatening to physically attack the troubled Piersall.

 Billy Goodman handled most of the work at second; Lepcio primarily played third base in the second half of the season.
 For the season he played 84 games and hit .263 with five home runs and 26 runs batted in.
 Lepcio felt comfortable at Fenway Park; with a similar number of at-bats at home and on the road, he hit 45 points higher in his home games.
 He hit his first big-league homer on April 19.